I can see my former, kid-self fling my school shoe in frustration off my feet and it colliding with the glass doors.

 We didn’t speak for years after that.

 I remember it was so painful that I couldn’t even talk about her.
-Her words had scorched, shelled and shacked me, and like a lizard I had grown a new skin in my defence.
-One that would curl, whenever someone would mentioned her.
+Her words had scorched, shelled and shacked me.

 But this time around, we purposely avoided the past.